nodef/usda-fdc/README.md

 ## License

 This project is licensed under AGPL-3.0.
-See the [LICENSE] file for details.

 <br>
 <br>